romanwlb/oreilly_exercise/README.md

 -Use SSL

 -If we want to run postgres in k8s we should deploy it as a stateful set with persistent volumes in order to make sure we don't lose the data

+-Create k8s resource yamls and a deployment pipeline

 ## How to use:
 Our API currently supports the following GET requests (we do not needs other kinds of HTTP requests for this task):